 Our experience of the Conrad Maldives Rangali Island began with a seaplane flight, which after only half an hour touched down in a spray of foam and water.
 The craft then docked to a 500-meter bridge connecting two idyllic islands, both of which belong to the hotel.

 We stayed on both islands, first in a beach villa and then in the Deluxe Water Villa.
 This gave us a taste of two popular choices.
 The larger island is home to spacious, elegant beach villas, many of which come with private pools.
 All have bathing pavilions in the garden and are laid out on an open plan, with huge glass walls and high ceilings.
 The most spacious of all are the Beach Suites (twice the size of most of the other villas).
 All of these are the favorite choice for families with children.

 The smaller island, a little more than a thin strip of land, is designed as a couple’s destination, and with privacy in mind.
 All the luxury villas here are set on stilts in the sea, and all benefit from great ocean views, even if some are facing the other island.
 They all also have a sun terrace, with pools or jacuzzis depending on the villa category.

 The best villas on this island are the two Sunset Villas, set way away from the island.
-Each is designed with a partial glass floor, private butler, designer furnishings and private pool.
+Each is designed with a partial glass floor, a private butler, designer furnishings, and a private pool.

 The most eye-popping accommodation at the Conrad Maldives Rangali Island is The Muraka.
 Nestled in a private area off the larger island, it is a first-of-its-kind residence featuring fully integrated living, dining, entertaining — and a stunner of a master suite, located fully underwater.